 Truist Bank formed as a result of a merger between SunTrust and BB&T merged in December 2019 to form Truist, the nation’s 6th largest bank, I have continued my work within the Commercial line of business as our team of UI designers, UX designers, and researchers has more than doubled in size!

 As we work toward “Client Day 1”, which is the day when people will start transacting as Truist customers, our goal within Commercial is to provide corporate financial professionals and bank employees with the tools they need to keep their day-to-day operations up and running.

 My role at Truist

-• Leading the design for our internal product for onboarding commercial clients and working to establish a vision for the future of Truist’s client services and onboarding tooling.
+• Leading the design for our internal product for onboarding commercial clients and establishing a vision for the future of Truist’s client services and onboarding tooling.

 • Improving design team processes and helping other designers develop better ways of working by sharing techniques (1:1 and in group settings) and leading by example.